kaz-utashiro/greple-xp/README.md

 ## COMMENT

+You can insert comment lines in pattern file.
+As for fixed string file, there is no way to write comment.

 Lines start with hash mark (`#`) is ignored as a comment line.

 String after double slash (`//`) is also ignored with preceding